Frequently Asked Questions

 What is the student - teacher ratio at SRV?

-The maximum size for the 3-day preschool is 12 students with 2 teachers; for the 5-day preschools it is 16 with 2 teachers; K-6th may have 1 or 2 teachers, depending on the group size, with a maximum of 20 students with 2 teachers.
+The maximum size for the Youngest Group preschool is 12 students with 2 teachers; for the Preschool Circle it is 16 with 2 teachers; K-6th may have 1 or 2 teachers, depending on the group size, with a maximum of 20 students with 2 teachers.
 The average class size is 14.
 Counting the specials teachers, our student/teacher ratio is approximately 8:1.

 What is the community of children like at SRV?

+Children at SRV are open, curious, and interested in learning; possess the ability to handle distractions, be flexible, and thrive in our busy, stimulating environment; and enjoy the outdoors.
 SRV intentionally nurtures a strong sense of community among the children.
-Specific events and activities (assemblies, mini-courses, special days, playground games, etc) develop meaningful relationships among children of different ages.
+Specific events and activities (assemblies, mini-courses, special days, playground games, etc.) develop meaningful relationships among children of different ages.
 Mentor relationships are created with reading partners, writing letters to pen-pals, and assembly buddies.
 Children are taught social skills, and are given freedoms and privileges as well as responsibilities.
 They learn to take care of each other and their environment.

 What type of curriculum does SRV have?